oncecloud/sirius/README.md

-# Ksched: A Firmament Prototype
+# Sirius: A Firmament Prototype, Clusting scheduling using minimum cost maximum flow

 [Firmament](http://firmament.io) is a new apporach to cluster scheduling that models the problem of scheduling as a network flow optimization problem.
 Firmament aims on providing: